SoraDavis/Queens-College--CS211/README.md

 Modify the Stable Marriage code so it works recursively.
 (When using recursion, backtracking is a natural result due to the way it works on the Runtime Stack!)

+*TOWERS OF HANOI*

+Solve the Towers of Hanoi puzzle, using recursion.

+*INTEGRATION (USING FUNCTION POINTERS)*

+The problem is to write a function “integrate” with prototype FUNC, which represents functions of one variable that take a double as input and return a double.
+When it is passed a function f and bounds a and b, the call "integrate(f, a,b)" will return the value of the definite integral of f evaluated between a and b.
+Test this with line, square, and cube- using a main function.

+How does integrate work?
+Inside a loop we sum up the area of rectangles with a small base (say .0001) and height f(x) for each x between a and b in increments of .0001.
+When the loop terminates, we return the value of the sum.
+The purpose if this assignment is to see (and implement)  a very simple application of function pointers.

+*N ROWS, K BISHOPS*

+This problem concerns “bishops” on the chessboard.
+What is a bishop?
+A bishop is a chess piece that controls all the squares on the two diagonals that it can reach.
+(Note that a bishop may be either on a white square or a black square.)
+The problem is to write a program that inputs two integers n and k, where n>=k.
+Your program should calculate the number of different ways that k bishops could be placed on an nXn chessboard.

+Structure your program using the backtracking scheme that was used for the eight queens problem.
+What needs to be modified is the “OK” function.
+The main program should loop, asking the user for values of n and k.
+Each time through the loop, output n, k and the number of configurations.
+The program will terminate if the user enters a value of -1 for n.

+Watch out- It is possible to get two answers which mean the same thing.
+Becuase order doesn't matter, I used a factorial function to help calculate the possible combinations, instead of the permutations.

+*SHORTEST PATH*

+*SHORTEST PATH MEMOIZED*

+*RATIONAL NUMBERS CLASS*